 5. Liverpool ends Chelsea 86-home match unbeaten home record.

 Any true Chelsea fan including opponents admits that the best you can get from the bridge in 2008 is draw.
-A win is never an option but a certain Xabi Alonso of Liverpool brought the bright to stand still.
-Some people have suggested that there is an air of invincibility about this season’s Chelsea side following their storming start to the Premier League season but it was a great moment to be a Chelsea fan and watch Chelsea play.
+A win is never an option, but a certain Xabi Alonso of Liverpool brought the bright to stand still.
+Some people have suggested that there is an air of invincibility about this season’s Chelsea side following their storming start to the Premier League season, but it was a significant moment to be a Chelsea fan and watch Chelsea play.

 - 6 Reasons Chelsea Needs to Sack Frank Lampard Before It’s Too Late

 - Liverpool season a DISAPPOINTMENT after Champions League failure, says Jason Cundy

 - Barcelona could lose goalkeeper Neto to injury